bigs111/Shellmate/README.md

-# Shellmate
+Shellmate
-This script is used to manage ssh connections thought the terminal.
+This script is used to manage SSH connections through the terminal.

-**Prerequisites**
+Prerequisites
-Bash needs to be installed
+Bash needs to be installed.

-**Features**
+Features

-* Save Server Connections
+Save Server Connections
-* Add servers
+Add servers
-* Delete Servers
+Delete Servers
-* Connect
+Connect
-* Edit Servers
+Edit Servers
-* Search for servers
+Search for servers

-**Acknowledgments**
+Acknowledgments

 The script was created using Bash and various Bash tools.

-**How to install**
+How to install

-1. Copy the code from the file "shellmate1.0.sh"
+Copy the code from the file "shellmate1.0.sh".
-2. Create a file called "shellmate1.0.sh" and copy the code into that file.
+Create a file called "shellmate1.0.sh" and paste the code into that file.
-3. In that same directory type "chmod +x ( name of file ).
+In the same directory, type "chmod +x (name of file)".
-4. Now you want to copy that file to do this type "cp (file name) /usr/local/bin/(file name)
+Now, you want to copy that file.
+To do this, type "cp (file name) /usr/local/bin/(file name)".
-5. Next type in "nano ~/.bashrc" now scroll all the way to the bottom and type this : alias shellmate="/usr/local/bin/(name of file)" this allows you to create a alias for this script basically it allows you to type "shellmate" into the console to excute the script instead of typing "shellmate1.0.sh" just makes it a little easier.
+Next, type "nano ~/.bashrc" and scroll all the way to the bottom.
+Type the following: alias shellmate="/usr/local/bin/(name of file)".
+This allows you to create an alias for this script, making it easier to execute by typing "shellmate" into the console instead of "shellmate1.0.sh".
-6. Now type "source ~/.bashrc" into the terminal.
+Finally, type "source ~/.bashrc" into the terminal.

-  Your done, congrats.
-It hopfully it works.
+You're done!
+Congratulations!
+Hopefully, it works as expected.